-Overall, KUKA Group's named risks relate to the business performance of the divisions and financial risks associated with currency exchange rate fluctuations and corporate financing.
+In the overall assessment of risks, KUKA Group is primarily exposed to performance-related risks from the divisions and to legal and financial risks controlled at Group level.
 The Executive Board is not aware of any individual or aggregated risks that could threaten the company's existence.
 Strategically and financially, the company is positioned to be able to take advantage of business opportunities.